-The Company is involved in a number of legal proceedings against internet ticket touts (screenscraper websites) in Ireland, Germany, France, Italy and Switzerland.
-Screenscraper websites gain unauthorised access to Ryanair's website and booking system, extract flight and pricing information and display it on their own websites for sale to customers at prices which include intermediary fees on top of Ryanair's fares.
-Ryanair does not allow any such commercial use of its website and objects to the practice of screenscraping also on the basis of certain legal principles, such as database rights, copyright protection, etc. The

-Company's objective is to prevent any unauthorised use of its website and to prevent consumer harm, and the resultant reputational damage to the Company, that may arise due to the failure by some operators of screenscraper websites to provide Ryanair with the passengers' genuine contact and payment method details.
-The Company also believes that the selling of airline tickets by screenscraper websites is inherently anti-consumer as it inflates the cost of air travel.
+The Company is involved in a number of legal proceedings against internet ticket touts ("screen scraper websites") in the Czech Republic, Germany, Ireland, France, Italy, Poland, Switzerland, the U.K. and the U.S. Screen scraper websites gain unauthorised access to Ryanair's website and booking system, extract flight and pricing information and display it on their own websites for sale to customers at prices which include intermediary fees on top of Ryanair's fares.
+Ryanair does not allow any such commercial use of its website and objects to the practice of screenscraping also on the basis of certain legal principles, such as database rights, copyright protection, etc. The Company's objective is to prevent any unauthorised use of its website and to prevent consumer harm, and the resultant reputational damage to the Company, that may arise due to the failure by some operators of screen scraper websites to provide Ryanair with the passengers' genuine contact and payment method details.
+The Company also believes that the selling of airline tickets by screen scraper websites is inherently anti-consumer as it inflates the cost of air travel.
 At the same time, Ryanair encourages genuine price comparison websites which allow consumers to compare prices of several airlines and then refer consumers to the airline website in order to perform the booking at the original fare.
 Ryanair offers licensed access to its flight and pricing information to such websites.
-Ryanair also permits GDSs to provide access to Ryanair's fares to traditional bricks and mortar travel agencies.
-The Company has obtained both favourable and unfavourable rulings in its actions in EU member states against screenscrapers.
-However, pending the outcome of these legal proceedings and if Ryanair were to be ultimately unsuccessful in them, the activities of screenscraper websites could lead to a reduction in the number of customers who book directly on Ryanair's website and loss of ancillary revenues which are an important source of profitability through the sale of car hire, hotels and travel insurance etc. Also, some customers may be lost to the Company once they are presented by a screenscraper website with a Ryanair fare inflated by the screenscraper's intermediary fee.
+Ryanair also permits GDSs to provide access to Ryanair's fares to traditional bricks and mortar travel agencies and closed corporate portals.
+The Company has received favourable rulings in France, Germany, the Czech Republic, Ireland, Italy, the Netherlands and the U.S., and unfavourable rulings in Germany, the Czech Republic, Spain, France, Switzerland and Italy.
+However, pending the outcome of these legal proceedings and if Ryanair were to be ultimately unsuccessful in them, the activities of screen scraper websites could lead to a reduction in the number of customers who book directly on Ryanair's website and loss of ancillary revenues which are an important source of profitability through the sale of car hire, hotels, travel insurance etc. Also, some customers may be lost to the Company once they are presented by a screenscraper website with a Ryanair fare inflated by the screen scraper's intermediary fee.
 See "Risk Factors-Risks Related to the Company-Ryanair Faces Risks Related to Unauthorised Use of Information from the Company's Website".